 (c) Starting in FY 2023, Contractual Services line includes the estimated APM M&O AP and ConRAC M&O AP.
-FY 2024 reflects the first full Fiscal Year for those items.
+FY 2024 reflects the first full Fiscal Year for those items The ConRAC M&O AP included in this exhibit does not include the variable M&O expenses of the ConRAC to be paid by ConRAC Concessionaire:

 (d) Includes expenses excluded from LAX M&O Expenses, including certain expenses paid with grants/other sources.
-Actual FY 2018 amount also includes the deduction of \$10.3 million of GASB 68 pension liability.
+Actual FY 2019 amount also includes the deduction of \$11.3 million of GASB 68 pension liability.
 Other adjustments are not forecast as they are not expected to have a material impact on future LAX M&O Expenses.

 (e) Includes equipment/vehicle expenses under \$100K.
-Equipment/vehicle expenses over \$100K paid for by Department funds and amortized over the useful life of the asset.
+Equipment/vehicle expenses over \$100K paid for by Department funds and amortized over the useful life of the asse

-Exhibit E DEBT SERVICE
+Exhibit E

-Los Angeles International Airport Fiscal Years Ending June 30 (dollars in thousands)
+DEBT SERVICE Los Angeles International Airport Fiscal Years Ending June 30 (dollars in thousands)